oregpt/Agenticledger_Zircuit_ZeekeeAI_Application/01-project-description.md

 * **What**: AI agent toolkit + interactive guides platform with embedded AI assistance
 * **Problem**: Builders face scattered docs, rebuild support infrastructure from scratch, knowledge trapped in Discord
 * **Solution**: Shared toolkit for custom agents + community-driven guides with AI help
-* **Status**: Live at zeekee.ai and guides.zeekee.ai today
+* **Status**: MVP Live at zeekee.ai and guides.zeekee.ai today
 * **Impact**: Makes every Zircuit project more accessible, reduces builder friction

 ---

 ## **Goal and Problem Solved**

 AgenticLedger brings AI-powered knowledge infrastructure to Zircuit through two platforms: an AI agent toolkit that lets any builder create custom support agents, and an interactive guides platform with embedded AI help.
-Right now, Zircuit builders deal with scattered docs, inconsistent support, and spend way too much time onboarding users.
+In the early stages of an ecosystem builders deal with scattered docs, inconsistent support, and spend way too much time onboarding users.
 Every project rebuilds support infrastructure from scratch, knowledge gets trapped in Discord conversations, and users struggle to find accurate guidance.
 We're providing shared knowledge infrastructure where builders can deploy intelligent agents for their products and community members create guides with AI assistance.

 ## **Closest Competitor**